-Latex primer raises the wood grain and doesn't form a seal to stop natural wood oil from discoloring paint.
-If you use white paint on bare oak, pine, or cherry, without priming first, oily stains will appear in the paint.
+- Latex Primer: Latex primer raises the wood grain and doesn't form a seal to stop natural wood oil from discoloring paint.
+If you use white paint on bare oak, pine, or cherry—without priming first—oily stains will appear in the paint.
 The stains won't go away, even with multiple coats of paint applied.
 This is known as tannin bleed, and it is your enemy when painting wood.

 Brushing Oil Primer Onto Wood Substrates

 The quality of your prime quote is equally important as your paint coat.
 You can brush on a flawless coat of paint, but if the primer underneath is full of horrible brush strokes, the imperfections will be an eye sore.
 Brushing oil primer onto wood is more challenging than brushing on water-based primer.
 The added thickness makes it more tricky to work with.
 If you over-apply or brush over the same wet area one too many times, you'll end up with a real mess.
 Follow my tips to avoid a headache.